yy23505/rmpp-eportfolio-essex/README.md

 Live site: https://yy23505.github.io/rmpp-eportfolio-essex/

 ## What this is
 My e-portfolio for **Research Methods & Professional Practice (RMPP)**.
-It showcases evidence, reflections, and alignment to module learning outcomes (ILOs).
+It showcases evidence, reflections, and alignment to module learning outcomes.

 ## Structure
 - `index.md` — Home page